Discover Julian Duval’s Personal Botanic Garden

 Gallery of Julian's Plants

-Note: Also see 80 photos of Julian's garden, taken in the spring of 2025, on Gerhard Bock's "Succulents and More" blog.
+Note: Also see 80 photos of Julian's garden, taken in the spring of 2025, on Gerhard Bock's excellent "Succulents and More" blog.

 Related info on this site